kstenerud/streamux/streamux-specification.md

 OOB messages are [single or packed mode message envelopes](#single-and-packed-chunk-envelopes) containing out-of-band data in their chunk payloads.

 The OOB payload is encoded as a [Concise Binary Encoding, version 1](https://github.com/kstenerud/concise-encoding/blob/master/cbe-specification.md) inline map.
-An inlined map contains only the key-value pairs, not the "begin map" or "end container" markers.
+An inline map contains only the key-value pairs, not the "begin map" or "end container" markers.
 Fields are encoded as key-value pairs in this map.

 Map keys may be of any type, but all string typed keys beginning with an underscore `_` are reserved for use by Streamux.
 The following predefined fields are automatically recognized:

-#### `_oob`
+#### `_oob` Field

 The OOB field specifies the [OOB message type](#oob-message-types).

 This field is required in all OOB messages.

-#### `_`
+#### `_` Field

 This optional filler field is available to aid in thwarting traffic analysis, and implementations are encouraged to add a random amount of "filler" data to OOB messages if encryption is used.
 The receiving peer must discard this field if encountered.